Copyright 2021 Canonical Ltd.

 def __repr__(self): return f'SystemInfo(version={self.version!r})'

-[docs]class Warning: """Warning object.""" if typing.TYPE_CHECKING: _WarningDict = TypedDict('_WarningDict', {'message': str, 'first-added': str, 'last-added': str, 'last-shown': Optional[str], 'expire-after': str, 'repeat-after': str}) def __init__( self, message: str, first_added: datetime.datetime, last_added: datetime.datetime, last_shown: Optional[datetime.datetime], expire_after: str, repeat_after: str, ): self.message = message self.first_added = first_added self.last_added = last_added self.last_shown = last_shown self.expire_after = expire_after self.repeat_after = repeat_after
+[docs]class Warning: """Warning object.""" def __init__( self, message: str, first_added: datetime.datetime, last_added: datetime.datetime, last_shown: Optional[datetime.datetime], expire_after: str, repeat_after: str, ): self.message = message self.first_added = first_added self.last_added = last_added self.last_shown = last_shown self.expire_after = expire_after self.repeat_after = repeat_after

 [docs] @classmethod def from_dict(cls, d: '_WarningDict') -> 'Warning': """Create new Warning object from dict parsed from JSON.""" return cls( message=d['message'], first_added=timeconv.parse_rfc3339(d['first-added']), last_added=timeconv.parse_rfc3339(d['last-added']), last_shown=(timeconv.parse_rfc3339(d['last-shown']) # type: ignore if d.get('last-shown') else None), expire_after=d['expire-after'], repeat_after=d['repeat-after'], )

-def __repr__(self): return ('Warning(' 'message={self.message!r}, ' 'first_added={self.first_added!r}, ' 'last_added={self.last_added!r}, ' 'last_shown={self.last_shown!r}, ' 'expire_after={self.expire_after!r}, ' 'repeat_after={self.repeat_after!r})' ).format(self=self)
+def __repr__(self): return ('Warning(' f'message={self.message!r}, ' f'first_added={self.first_added!r}, ' f'last_added={self.last_added!r}, ' f'last_shown={self.last_shown!r}, ' f'expire_after={self.expire_after!r}, ' f'repeat_after={self.repeat_after!r})' )

 [docs]class TaskProgress: """Task progress object.""" def __init__( self, label: str, done: int, total: int, ): self.label = label self.done = done self.total = total